Search results for

 Display technology has improved, and most consumers can use their phones for years without any sign of burn in.

 There are software solutions, too.
-Wear OS product manufacturers can enable the OS’s “burn protection” option.
+Wear OS smartwatch manufacturers can enable the OS’s “burn protection” option.
 This mode periodically shifts the screen’s contents by a few pixels, so they spend equal time displaying different colors.
 Google also suggests a selection of design guidelines tailored to avoid screen burn-in problems when designing OLED watches.
 The move towards gesture rather than on-screen navigation controls is also helping to alleviate one of the more noticeable burn in areas.

 But what can I do?
 Is there a fix?